Emblem21-OpenSource/flownote/docs/08-channels.md

 This defines a Flow as a Node connecting to another Node with a custom reference.
 The referenced Node is then attached to the last Node via an Error Channel (!) that listens for `RangeErrors`.

-Channel names can only be letters, numbers, or periods.
+Channel names can only be letters or numbers.

 ```java
 flow example(GET /example) = someNode -> anotherNode#customReference